-- Canvas Conversations.
-Please use the Canvas Conversation feature instead of email to reach me directly (click on Inbox in the left course navigation menu).
+- Email.
+All email communications should have the following subject heading: MIS310-Online, followed by a brief summary of the question such as "MIS310-Online: Hands-on Assignment#1 question."
+I will respond to emails usually within 24 hours, weekends and University holidays excluded.
+Please also explain the issue that you may have by telling me what you try to do, what you have done so far, and what error message is if any. - Canvas Conversations.
+You may also use the Canvas email to reach me directly (click on Inbox in the left course navigation menu).
 Set your Canvas notifications to be notified about new messages via email and/or text messaging.
 I will reply to your message within 24-hours (usually much faster) during the week (Mon-Fri).
-I may disconnect on the weekends. - Email.
-All email communications should have the following subject heading: MIS310-Online, followed by a brief summary of the question such as "MIS310-Online: Hands-on Assignment#1 question."
-I will respond to emails usually within 24 hours, weekends and University holidays excluded.
-Please also explain the issue that you may have by telling me what you try to do, what you have done so far, and what is error message is if any. - Zoom.
+I may disconnect on the weekends. - Zoom.
 Zoom is a video conferencing tool.
 I am available to meet with you in Zoom by appointment.